robscharf/robscharf.github.io/content/resume.md

 ## Publications
 ### Genocide Studies and Prevention: An International Journal
 Capicotto, Samantha and Scharf, Rob (2018) "[National Mechanisms for the Prevention of Atrocity Crimes](https://digitalcommons.usf.edu/gsp/vol11/iss3/5/)," *Genocide Studies and Prevention: An International Journal*: Vol. 11: Iss.
 3: 6-19.

+### Medium.com
+[The Lexical Challenge of Cyber-War: The Renewed Importance of Language in Thinking About 21st Century Defence](https://medium.com/@robscharf/the-lexical-challenge-of-cyber-war-9ba10c60a815#d196-e49f1748a1f4), Medium Editor's Pick, August 2013

 ## Previous Experience
 ### Auschwitz Institute for the Prevention of Genocide and Mass Atrocities